How Much Does it Cost to Build a Website For Small Business?

 Again, the tools you'll need to build a website are not many, but they're all important.

-Here's the marketing tools I use personally and what they cost:
+Here's the marketing tools we use personally and what they cost:

-- DropFunnels (WordPress based drag and drop website builder) $49.00 / month
+A. DropFunnels (WordPress software, drag and drop website builder) $49.00 /mo

-- Jasper AI (writing tool to create easier content) starts at $29.00 / month
+B. Jasper AI (writing tool to create easier content) starts at $29.00 / mo

-Those five marketing tools are enough to run my small business with a very low monthly cost.
-(I also use Canva Pro version just because I'm NUTS about design!)
+Those five marketing tools are enough to run our small business with a very low monthly cost.
+(We also use Canva Pro version just because some of us are NUTS about design!)

 Let's briefly talk about why these tools make your life EASIER!

-Like I keep hinting at, one option for building a website is to use an all-in-one tool.
+Like we mentioned, one option for building a website is to use an all-in-one tool.

-These tools allow you to build a website without any coding or design experience.
-One such tool is DropFunnels.
-With DropFunnels, you can create a professional-looking website in minutes, and it's very easy to use.
+DropFunnels allow you to build a website without any coding or design experience.
+In fact you can create a professional website in minutes, and it's very easy to use.

 It also saves you lots of unnecessary stress from worrying about your website being online, updated and all.
 DropFunnels starts at $49.00 / month.
 Free trial here.